adilakhter/gildedrose-refactoring-kata/README.md

 ## Requirements

-Please take a look at `GuildedRoseRequirements.txt` at the root of the project.
+Please take a look at `docs\GuildedRoseRequirements.txt`.
 It is also outlined [here](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/GildedRoseRequirements.txt).

 ## See Also